 UPDATE: India will not implement import restrictions on laptops, tablets, personal computers (PCs), and other electronic items falling under the HSN 8741 category from November 1, 2023 – as the government shifts its strategy towards import management.
 The DGFT has opened the registration mechanism for companies importing IT hardware.
 Applications are sought to be approved within a week.
-Thus, the import license quota policy has been suspended, at least till September 2024.
+Thus, the import license quota policy has been suspended.
 The move comes after the government held discussions with industry stakeholders and representatives of major foreign tech brands like Dell, Acer, Samsung, Panasonic, Apple, Asus, Lenovo, and HP.

 More details here: Import Relief for IT Hardware Companies as India Encourages Local Production